-Code P0430 means the catalytic converter that treats the exhaust for Bank 1 has failed it’s testing.
+Code P0430 means the catalytic converter for bank 2 has failed it’s testing.
 The oxygen sensor in front of the catalytic converter switches back and forth between rich and lean as the computer constantly changes air fuel mixture.
-But after the exhaust leaves the converter, the next oxygen sensor should not switch between rich and lean.
+If the catalytic converter is doing its job, downstream t oxygen sensor should not switch between rich and lean.
 If it does, that means the catalytic converter is NOT doing its job and the computer turn on the check engine light and set code P0430.

 Catalytic converters generally do NOT fail on their own.
 They usually fail because of misfires that have not been repaired.
 That allows the engine to dump excess gas into the converter.
 The excess gas is burned off in the converter and causes internal core temperature to rise to the point of destroying the converter.
 All the precious metals melt.
 If you replace the catalytic converter but do NOT fix the underlying cause, you will be replacing the converter again and again.

 Two things to check to determine if the catalytic converter is toast